 Let’s dive right into some of the most vibrant scenes and talk about some of the best mountain towns, too.
 These are some of the most beautiful places in Tennessee, in no particular order.

-Nashville is often touted as one of the best towns in Tennessee for its live country music scene, and rich history.
+Nashville has often been touted as one of the best towns in Tennessee for its live country music scene, and rich history.
 It sits nestled along the Cumberland River which is sourced from the Appalachian Mountains to the East.
 You’ll also find the state’s capitol here, resting upon a steep hill.

 Nashville was founded in 1779 and named after Francis Nash.
 He was a general during the American Revolutionary War and you can learn about the history just about anywhere you turn.